-Course Description: Covers the components and implementation of a
+Course Description: Components and implementation of comprehensive,

 Course Objectives:

 - 1. Understand planning and budgeting for operations, cash, and capital assets, in institutions of higher education. - 2.
 Understand cost analysis and control. - 3.
 Understand performance measurement systems. - 4.
 Develop an appreciation for the extent to which budgeting practices and organization behavior exert reciprocal influence.